 - The delegation method is analogous to a subcontractor relationship with the trustee subcontracting investment duties to the advisor.

-- Trusts that have delegated the investment management to another entity, such as a RIA, require the trust company to perform varying degrees of due diligence as well as ongoing monitoring and supervision.
+- Trusts that have delegated the investment management to another entity, such as a wealth management firm or family office, require the trust company to perform varying degrees of due diligence as well as ongoing monitoring and supervision.
 Advisors should ask the vendor specific questions regarding due diligence requirements.
 An Investment Policy Statement is generally required when the relationship begins.